-With all the snow that has recently fallen in Vancouver, and more on the way for this week, it’s fair to say that residents have their work cut out for them when it comes to shovelling their driveways, walkways, and other areas.
+With the snow that has recently fallen in Vancouver, it’s fair to say that residents have their work cut out for them when it comes to shovelling their driveways, walkways, and other areas of their properties.

 Now, the city is reminding residents whose property extends onto a public sidewalk that there are certain time limits and rules regarding clearing a path for themselves and for public users.